pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg int stamp: id number of the stamp text.
 For available stamps see :ref:`StampIcons`.

-      .. note::  The stamp's text (e.g. "APPROVED") and its border line will automatically be sized and put centered in the given rectangle.
-The property :attr:`Annot.rect` is automatically calculated to fit and will usually be smaller than this parameter.
+      .. note::  The stamp's text (e.g. "APPROVED") and its border line will automatically be sized and put centered in the given rectangle. :attr:`Annot.rect` is automatically calculated to fit and will usually be smaller than this parameter.
 The appearance can be changed using :meth:`Annot.setOpacity` and by setting the "stroke" color (no "fill" color supported).

       .. image :: img-stampannot.jpg
          :scale: 80